The Town (The Simpsons): Production

 This episode was written by guest writer Dave King, who was working on the television series Love at the time.
 King played fantasy football with some of the series' writers, and they were looking for people to write an episode, which coincided with the production hiatus of Love.
 Executive producer Matt Selman was interested in making an episode set in Boston, and the writers knew King was fond of the city and its football team.
 After the episode was written, Selman would ask him for input when adding details and background jokes to the episode.
 Selman stated the episode would explore Boston's contradictions between progressive and educated people and the hooligan gangsters.
 Executive producer Al Jean said that the episode would be a thorough depiction of the city.

 The episode was originally titled "Patriot Games", as seen in the script cover.
 However, the title was changed in January 2016 to "The Town".
 On Twitter, executive producer Matt Selman posted a still image from a deleted scene, in which Bart rides a city bike.

 In July 2016 at San Diego Comic-Con, Selman stated that Doris Kearns Goodwin would appear in the episode.
 It was later reported that Massachusetts natives Bill Burr, Rachel Dratch, and Dana Gould would also guest star in the episode.

 "The Town" was rerun by Fox on February 12, 2017, a week after Super Bowl LI, where the New England Patriots defeated the Atlanta Falcons 34–28 in the first-ever Super Bowl game to enter overtime.
 As an easter egg, the final score of the Boston vs. Springfield football game was changed to reference the real-life result of Super Bowl LI.
 Selman explained that his team had proposed the idea whilst watching the game, having realized that "The Town" had been scheduled for a rerun the following week.
 Although the idea was a joke, Al Jean took it seriously.
 He added that "jamming the Super Bowl teams and score into one shot makes no sense in the show, but we couldn't resist."
 The edit was exclusive to this airing.
 This episode was season 28, episode 3.
 The Patriots would win the Super Bowl overcoming a 28-3 deficit.

+The episode features an a cappella rendition of the song "I'm Shipping Up to Boston" by the Celtic punk band Dropkick Murphys, which also plays over the closing credits.